A study on Type-2 isomorphic circulant graphs. Part 2: Type-2 isomorphic circulant graphs of orders 16, 24, 27

-In problem \ref{p3.3}, we proved that the following two pairs of circulant graphs \\ $(1)$ $C_{24}(1, 2, 11)$, $C_{24}(2, 5, 7)$; and \\ $(2)$ $C_{24}(1, 10, 11)$, $C_{24}(5, 7, 10)$ are isomorphic of Type-2 w.r.t. $m$ = 2.
+In problem \ref{p3.3}, we proved that the following two pairs of circulant graphs \\ $(1)$ $C_{24}(1, 2, 11)$, $C_{24}(2, 5, 7)$; and \\ $(5)$ $C_{24}(1, 10, 11)$, $C_{24}(5, 7, 10)$ are isomorphic of Type-2 w.r.t. $m$ = 2.

-Using remark \ref{r12} in these pairs of Type-2 isomorphic circulant graphs, we obtain all Type-2 isomorphic circulant graphs of order 24 as well as a few Type-1 isomorphic circulant graphs of order 24.
-At first, we establish that each pair of circulant graphs given in the problem are isomorphic by showing either $\theta_{n,m,t}(C_n(R))$ = $C_n(S)$ for some $t$ $\ni$ $0 \leq t \leq \frac{n}{m}-1$ or $C_n(S)$ = $C_n(xR)$ for some $x\in\varphi_{n}$, $r\in R,S$.
+Using remark \ref{r12} in the two pairs of Type-2 isomorphic circulant graphs, we obtain more isomorphic circulant graphs and all Type-2 isomorphic circulant graphs of order 24.
+We use remark \ref{r12a} to establish isomorphism among circulant graphs of each pair given in the problem and remark \ref{r11} to establish Type-2 isomorphism among circulant graphs of each pair.